panva/node-oidc-provider/docs/README.md

 ### extraAccessTokenClaims

 Function used to get additional access token claims when it is being issued.
-These claims will be available in your storage under property `extra`, returned by introspection as top level claims and pushed into `jwt`, `jwt-ietf` and `paseto` formatted tokens as top level claims as well.
+These claims will be available in your storage under property `extra`, returned by introspection as top level claims and pushed into `jwt` and `jwt-ietf` formatted tokens as top level claims as well.
 Returned claims may not overwrite other top level claims.